apache/shenyu-website/docs/plugin-center/mock/mock-plugin.md

 * Set the status code and body of the request.
 * Support configuration `${}` placeholder to automatically generate data.

+* **Note:** In order to support a more flexible data generation method, the mock plug-in supports users to use SpEL expressions to generate mock data.
+Using SpEL expressions may lead to the risk of executing malicious scripts or applying destructive programs.
+We recommend that you be extra careful when using them, use them in a safe environment as much as possible, such as an intranet environment, and follow security best practices.

 ## 1.4 Plugin Code

 * Core module ```shenyu-plugin-mock```